FedericoDiMarzo/GravityDrumMachine/README.md

 saved one, along with the option of **creating** or destroying **sequences** (*i.e. **galaxies***).

-Under that icon we find the rhythmic metric associated with the newborn **galaxy**, which can be modified by clicking on it: a popup will appear in which the metric will be reset.
+Under that icon we find the rhythmic metric associated with the newborn **galaxy**, which can be modified by clicking on it: a popup will appear in which the metric can be reset.
 By doing that new systems will be spawned (or canceled if the numerator of the metric gets decreased), all of them composed in the beginning just by a central, gravity attracting, black ball.

 <figure>